It's what you want that matters.

-Before you and your child consider testosterone treatment, an operation to remove gynaecomastia or invasive sperm retrieval, it is important that you read this.
+Before you decide that you want testosterone treatment, an operation to remove gynaecomastia or any other surgical procedure which isn’t essential, it is important that you read this.

 The society we live in is based on the notion that everyone is either male or female.
 It is the first question which is asked when a baby is born – is it a boy or a girl?

 The answer is usually obvious.
 We look at the baby’s genitalia – if it has a penis it is a boy, if not, it is a girl.
 Well, no, it isn’t always that simple.
 Sometimes the internal reproductive organs don’t match the external ones.
 For example, a child with a penis may have ovaries.
 What is the answer then?

 In the general population babies are sometimes born with ambiguous genitalia.
 For example, it may be difficult to tell if the baby has an enlarged clitoris or a small penis.
 What is the answer then?

 The answer is that not everyone fits this rigid stereotype, some can’t be classified and many don’t want to be.

 There is now a growing awareness, in society as a whole, that gender identity isn’t two fixed points but, instead, is a spectrum – some males are more ‘male’ than others and some females are more ‘male’ than others.
 Most people’s gender matches their sex, but for some the two don’t agree.
 Some people are very clear as to what gender they are, others less so.
 Some may feel ‘gender fluid’.

 This applies to XXY people too.
 Most are male, a few are female and others are neither – or both.

 It is perhaps a little more complicated for XXY folk because, although most XXY babies appear to be male, their chromosome pattern (47, XXY) isn’t male (46,XY) or female (46, XX).
 KS is classified as a Difference in Sexual Development (DSD) which is the new nomenclature for intersex.
 The KSA prefers the usage Variation of Sex Characteristics (VSC).